-Can the state of Tennessee keep evolution from being taught in public schools?
+Should Great Britain have gone to war with China?
 Be sure to check out Issues & Controversies in History’s complete and unbiased coverage of this issue.
 Learn more about the issue and check out a sample of the pro/con arguments on both sides below.

 What Is Issues & Controversies in History?

 Issues & Controversies in History places students at the center of the great debates and conflicts in U.S. and world history, exploring the issues as the key players saw them or, in some cases, as historians have interpreted them.
 This comprehensive reference database delivers dynamic, concise, and balanced coverage of a broad range of topics, from slavery, empire, and revolution to race, gender, economy, and disease, all over the globe.
 By building a deeper understanding of how historical events and conflicts have influenced U.S. and world history over the past 5,000 years, Issues & Controversies in History is a powerful tool for helping researchers analyze primary sources, answer document-based questions, and prepare for history debates and research projects.

 Click here to take a free trial of Issues & Controversies in History.

 - Yalta Agreement: A Historical Controversy from Issues & Controversies in History

 - Equal Rights Amendment: A Historical Controversy from Issues & Controversies in History